Azure-Samples/chat-with-your-data-solution-accelerator/.github/ISSUE_TEMPLATE/feature_request.md

 # Motivation

-A clear and concise desription of why this feature would be useful and the value it would bring.
+A clear and concise description of why this feature would be useful and the value it would bring.
 Explain any alternatives considered and why they are not sufficient.

 # How would you feel if this feature request was implemented?